aliakhtar/AnnoTest/README.md

 This project provides some utility classes to make it easier to unit test Java annotation processors.
-This is done by using `javax.tools.JavaCompiler` to invoke the compiler, and compile a test class which contains your chosen annotations.
-This allows the processor to be tested, even when `-proc:none` is passed to the compiler.
+This is done by using `javax.tools.JavaCompiler` to invoke the compiler, and compile one or more test classes which contains your annotations.
+This allows the processor to be tested, even when `-proc:none` is set.

- The classes are taken from [https://github.com/irobertson/jpa-annotation-processor](https://github.com/irobertson/jpa-annotation-processor), improved, and modernized a bit, to work with newer versions of the dependencies.
+ The classes are taken from [https://github.com/irobertson/jpa-annotation-processor](https://github.com/irobertson/jpa-annotation-processor), improved, and modernized a bit.

  To test the code, simply make a unit test, extend it from `AnnoTest`, and pass in your processor to the constructor.
 E.g:

     class ExampleTest extends AnnoTest
     {
-        public ExampleTest()
+        public ExampleTest() throws Exception
         {
             super( new ExampleProcessor() );
         }